bbusschots-mu/validateParams.js/docs-tutorials/validation.md

 ### Validation Options

 All three validation functions can optionally accept a collection of options as a third parameter.
-This object can contain options that control the behaviour of both the validation functions provided this module, and, the valdiation functions from `validate.js` that this module uses to perform the validation.
+This object can contain options that control the behaviour of both the validation functions provided by this module, and, the valdiation functions from `validate.js` that this module uses to perform validations.

 For example, the error formatting can be altered from the default grouped formatting to a flat formatting by passing `{format: 'flat'}` as the third